 The task of Mohalla Samooh will be to organise festivals of all the communities that it represents and looking after cleanliness and other things like street lighting.
 Maintaining community parks can also be one of the jobs of the Samooh.

-It can host meeting where all household are called once a month.
+It can host meetings where all households are called once a month.
 This will promote conversations between communities.

 Trade unions are great for bringing people together irrespective of their religion or caste as in a trade union each person’s motive is to seek economic interest and fair working conditions with each other’s support and that is what unites them.